If you’re new to sleep supplements, you might wonder how they work.

 For example, Avinol PM contains L-Theanine which is known to help with mood and relaxation.
 There’s also lemon balm in there, and other safe ingredients.

-But here’s the problem.
+But herein lies the problem.
 Almost every one of those ingredients is a part of one tiny proprietary blend (100mg).
 This is surprising because the blend is stuffed with ingredients, yet it’s so small.
+And that is worrying.

 For example, lemon balm is one of the ingredients in this blend.
 And you need at least 100mg of lemon balm alone for it to work.
-But the entire blend is 100mg, so there goes that.
+But the entire blend is 100mg in total, so there cannot possibly be enough lemon balm in the blend.

 It’s also let down by the fact that the ingredient dosages aren’t shown.
 We also noticed a few filler ingredients that only increase the dead weight of this supplement.